staminaloops/TypeScript-Microsoft-Course/readme.md

 # Microsoft: DEV201x Introduction to TypeScript

-### This repository was moved to a private repository on Bitbucket
+### This repository is now in a private repository on Bitbucket
 (Honor Code at edX: "Not post answers to problems that are being used to assess student performance.")

 #### Instructors